-However, a lawyer can help evaluate your wrongful death claim to determine how much compensation to pursue in your case.
-The damages and financial awards you might be able to seek depend on the circumstances of your case and the extent of your losses.
+However, a lawyer from our team can help evaluate your wrongful death claim to determine how much compensation to pursue in your case.
+The awards you might be able to seek depend on the circumstances of your case and the extent of your losses.

 - The decedent’s age